Letters from Lodi

 "What really saved the J. Lohr brand at the time was that they got approached by the Hyatt hotels to produce house wines for the entire chain.
 I went out looking for Cabernet Sauvignon for the program, which was when I discovered Paso Robles.
 Their Cabernet was turning up #1 in our blind tastings, and I told Gary Eberle [co-owner/winemaker of Estrella River Winery, at the time Paso Robles' largest producer of Cabernet Sauvignon] that he probably couldn't plant enough Cabernet, the grape grew so well in that region.

 "But I always had scars from dealing with those 'veggie' problems we had with Monterey Cabernet, way back when.
 In 2009 Rick Jones [a widely respected Napa Valley-based consulting winemaker] came to me with what he called 'flash waters' taken from a machine called Flash Détente being used in Bordeaux in France.
-I smelled the waters and said, holy moly, it's full of methoxypyrazines [a class of chemical compounds naturally found in high amounts in grapes like Cabernet Sauvignon and Sauvignon blanc, giving those varieties strong vegetable-like aromas and flavors].
+I smelled the waters and said holy moly, it's full of methoxypyrazines [a class of chemical compounds naturally found in high amounts in grapes like Cabernet Sauvignon and Sauvignon blanc, giving those varieties strong vegetable-like aromas and flavors].

 At Lodi Vintners, the flash-détente must heating unit (left) and vacuum chamber manufactured by Della Toffola

 "Right away I could see that the Bordelais were using technology to remove bell pepper compounds from their wines.
 At the time I was also consulting with Hahn Estate in Monterey, so I got Nicky Hahn (Hahn Estate owner) to contact Steve McIntyre [of McIntyre Vineyards, but at the time a partner at Monterey Wine Company, a King City-based custom-crush facility], and together they brought in a Flash Détente, which they started using right away on 500 tons of fruit brought in for the 2009 harvest.
-Believe it or not, the very first grapes they put through their machine was some Cinsaut from Bechthold Vineyard [a historic vineyard planted on Lodi's west side in 1886].
+Believe it or not, the very first grapes they put through their machine were some Cinsaut from Bechthold Vineyard [a historic vineyard planted on Lodi's west side in 1886].

 "The second Flash Détente brought over to the United States was installed the following year, in 2010, and that was right here in Lodi.
 We immediately started using it for grapes like Zinfandel, which are often picked with grapes with extreme variations — clusters that often have green, underripe berries at the top, and overripe, raisined berries at the bottom.
 We realized that the machine can effect molecular changes that can address issues like green or raisined qualities by removing the less desirable compounds, which often keep the more positive fruit qualities from shining through."